Junon72/MyTimeApp/README.md

 ### Technologies

-- HTML ~ markup language used for construction and content structuring of the applications pages.
+- [HTML](https://html.spec.whatwg.org/multipage/) ~ markup language used for construction and content structuring of the applications pages.
 - CSS ~ styling language was used for applications style, visual outlook and aesthetics.
 - JavaScript ~ programming language was used to built interactive user interface UI.
 - [Visual Studio Code](https://code.visualstudio.com/) ~ I used for my IDE in this project.
 - Visual Studio Code integrated terminal and local git repository were used for the version control and then pushed to GitHub.
 - [GitHub](https://github.com/) ~ is used for hosting the application and the repositories of previous versions.
 - Google Chrome and Firefox developer tools ~ were used through out the development process, to test applications browser behavior, code involving local storage and for css visuals.
-- [Digital Color Meter] (#https://support.apple.com/guide/digital-color-meter/welcome/mac) ~ was used for color values, to get colors and convert between rgb and hexadecimals.
+- [Digital Color Meter](#https://support.apple.com/guide/digital-color-meter/welcome/mac) ~ was used for color values, to get colors and convert between rgb and hexadecimals.
-- [Balsamiq Mockups](https://balsamiq.com/) ~ was used to create Wireframing.
+- [Balsamiq Mockups](https://balsamiq.com/) ~ was used to create wireframing and mockups.

 ### Libraries